 Replenish Your Probiotics

 Did you know that the digestive system contains approximately 70% of the body’s immune cells?
 Most people don’t.
 One way of boosting digestive health is via probiotics, beneficial microbes normally found in a healthy gastrointestinal tract.
 Saputo suggests making plain yogurt a staple of your diet, particularly brands that contain live cultures and are relatively low in sugar.
-What’s more, probiotic microorganisms are not just found in the large intestine.
-Some, such as S. salivarius K12, reside in the mouth and nose; this strain produces proteins that appear to target disease-causing bacteria.†
+What’s more, probiotic microorganisms are not just found in the large intestine; some, such as S. salivarius K12, reside in the mouth and nose.*

 Break Out the Botanicals

 Dozens of different cells and chemicals make up the immune system, each with its own special role to play in fighting off infection.
-Fortunately, nature has supplied a number of plant-based immune aids.
-They include arabinogalactan (ARA), a fiber from the Western larch that boosts immune-cell activity; olive leaf, which contains a substance called oleuropein that has shown an ability to overcome many fever-causing microbes; and andrographis, an herb from India’s Ayurvedic medicine that boosts production of both white blood cells and interferon.†
+Likewise, nature has supplied a number of plant-based immune aids.* They include arabinogalactan (ARA), a fiber from the Western larch; olive leaf, which contains a substance called oleuropein; andrographis, an herb from India’s Ayurvedic medicine; and astragalus, a herb valued in Traditional Chinese Medicine.

 Stay Well Hydrated—Inside and Out